komidawi/ElevatorControlSystem/README.md

 * **[crucial]** handle a case when passenger is not on elevator's course
 * improve `nextStep` to simulate time-flow realistically, because now every activity lasts the same duration no matter of real time consumption
 * when two elevators have the same cost prefer the idle one
+* tidy `ElevatorApp.java`
 * some testing things:
 	* write more sophisticated test cases
 	* write a fuzzer
 	* provide high code coverage
 * probably some other minor improvements
+* improve calculation to count amount of passengers into travel cost
 * GUI (in the future)